StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 When execution is set to **Asynchronous**, the event handler function will run as an asynchronous function.

 An asynchronous event handler function has access to the [StackState script APIs](../../reference/scripting/script-apis/).
-These can be used by the function to make an HTTP request with a custom header using the [HTTP script API](../../reference/scripting/script-apis/http.md) and access the whole topology/telemetry.
+The function can use these to make an HTTP request with a custom header using the [HTTP script API](../../reference/scripting/script-apis/http.md) and access the whole topology/telemetry.

 The **Slack** event handler function shipped with StackState will run as an asynchronous function.
 Event notifications sent to Slack using this event handler can include extensive details about the event that triggered it.
 For example, links to relevant data and a possible root cause.
 You could also use the HTTP script API to send an SMS or webhook post.